Office of Professionalism

 Fordham Law School is committed to helping students develop the full range of competencies they will need to pursue their passions and flourish in the rapidly evolving legal landscape.
 We recognize that to truly excel, new lawyers must not only possess strong analytic skills and legal knowledge, but also be able to craft solutions, communicate effectively, work collaboratively, and cultivate their personal health and well-being.
 The Office of Professionalism has developed a robust set of leadership, wellness, and professionalism initiatives designed to help students develop the social, emotional, and cultural competencies necessary to deliver outstanding legal representation and lead satisfying lives in the profession.

-Upper-year students can continue to build on these lessons by partaking in the Professionalism Fellows Program, serving as Peer Mentors or BSA Advisors, and enrolling in for-credit courses such as Peer Mentoring and Leadership.
+Upper-year students can continue to build on these lessons by partaking in the Professionalism Fellows Program, serving as Peer Mentors or BSA Advisors, and enrolling in for-credit courses such as Peer Mentoring & Leadership and Positive Lawyering.
 Finally, a series of school-wide wellness and community-building initiatives foster a culture of inclusion and well-being within the Law School and ensure that all members feel supported.